nicholas-tangerine/WindowWise/README.md

 Team members include Jonathan Uhler, Nicholas Tang, and Sean Goudie.

 ## Inspiration
-As advocates for a more sustainable future, we believe that excessive energy consumption from household climate control systems is a significant, yet easily preventable issue affecting millions of ordinary people.
-We were inspired to create WindowWise as a tool that provides individuals with easy-to-understand data about how they can responsibly utilize natural processes to their advantage.
+As advocates for a sustainable future, we created WindowWise to help individuals reduce HVAC energy consumption by providing simple data on how to use natural cooling processes efficiently.

 ## What It Does
-WindowWise provides a simple interface to create temperature alerts.
-You enter the current temperature of a room, your preferred temperature, and through our atmospheric simulation, we tell you how long to keep your windows open to reach the desired temperature.
-You'll receive a Discord or email notification reminding you to close the windows when it's time.
-This allows you to limit your use of air conditioning systems, when your room can be cooled by the ambient air alone.
+WindowWise lets you set temperature alerts by entering the current and preferred room temperatures.
+It uses atmospheric simulation to tell you how long to keep windows open, sending Discord or email reminders to close them, reducing the need for air conditioning.

 # Frontend Setup